sergeod9/react-responsive-menu/README.md

 ## Description

 Downoload the Menu Folder which includes 2 files, menu.css and Menu.js.
+Or alternatively, download the whole repo, to examine usage within App.js that imports the Menu.
-Menu.js is the component file, you can import this into your react component using import, for instance, in the current hierarchy, I'm using:
+Menu.js is the component file, you can import this into your react component using import, for instance, in the current example hierarchy, I created a folder called Menu, in which I included the Menu.js and menu.css files, I'm importing using using:

 ### import Menu from './Menu/Menu'